ioBroker/ioBroker.admin/README.md

 * (foxriver76) admin is now showing update information, while it is stopped during upgrade
 * (foxriver76) required Node.js version is 16 as 14 is End-Of-Life
 * (foxriver76) fixed downloading folders recursive

-### 6.7.2 (2023-08-09)
-* (foxriver76) remove https certificate options
-* (foxriver76) prevent error log of not used certificates even-though they are used
-* (foxriver76) fixed issue with docker host cards on intro tab
-* (foxriver76) fixed issue if adapter readme is opened in new tab
-* (bluefox) corrected opening of custom tabs, e.g., for fullcalendar
-* (bluefox) allowed downloading of recursive folders

 ## License
 The MIT License (MIT)